informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 `tag:isrd.isi.edu,2019:export`

 This key can be used to define export templates that will be used for `ioboxd` service integration with the client tools.
-For more information about the annotation payload please visit [the iobodx integration document](https://github.com/informatics-isi-edu/ioboxd/blob/master/doc/integration.md).
+For more information about the annotation payload please visit [this document](export.md).

 Supported JSON payload patterns: